patching...

 Leases for five charter schools for space in public facilities approved late Tuesday

-In a historic move in her one-year tenure as Newark superintendent, Cami Anderson vetoed the schools advisory board's vote to deny leases to four of five charter schools for space in public facilities.
+In a historic move in her one-year tenure as Newark superintendent, Cami Anderson vetoed the for space in public facilities.

 "Approving these leases will increase the number of seats in high-quality schools and generate much needed revenue that we can invest in serving NPS students," Anderson said in a statement.
 "It is time that we put what is in the best interest of our children first."